-If you need to retrieve files and write new data to your backup on a regular basis without a fast internet connection, an external SSD hard drive is your best option.
+If you need to retrieve files and write new data to your backup on a regular basis without a fast internet connection, an external SSD hard drive is your best option for offline backup.
 External hard drives are small, light, and easy to stow in a go-bag.

 Drive sizes range from 250GB to 14TB and above, and price points are generally under $300, making them affordable for most small businesses.
 Choose models with a USB 3.0+ or USB-C connector to ensure fast data transfer speeds.

 The beauty of this solution is that you don’t need an external battery or power source for the drive; they are powered by your computer’s USB port.
 The downside is that if you lose or damage the external hard drive, your only backup copy is now gone.

 Portable offline backup appliances